List of Wayward Pines characters: Theresa Burke

 Theresa Burke (Shannyn Sossamon) is Ethan's wife who, along with their son Ben, leaves Seattle to try and find Ethan in season 1.
 The car that Theresa and Ben are traveling in is sabotaged by Sheriff Pope on the outskirts of town, and crashes.
 As a Wayward Pines resident, Theresa is offered a job as a realtor when Peter McCall quits.
-Like Kate, Theresa finds Ethan's "truths" regarding Wayward Pines hard to believe, but her job as a realtor allows her to discover the truth on her own, when she locates a passage to Pilcher's mountain complex in an unused lot known as Plot 33.
+Like Kate, Theresa finds Ethan's "truths" regarding Wayward Pines hard to believe, but her job as a realtor allows her to discover the truth on her own, when she locates a passage from the town to Pilcher's mountain complex, from an unused lot as Plot 33.
 In the complex, she plays a video of Hassler making a report from the ruins of San Francisco, and Ethan's stories now make sense.
-When she meets Hassler in season 2, Theresa holds him responsible for the deaths of Ethan and Ben.
+In one of Theresa's four (guest) appearances in season 2, she tells Hassler that he is responsible for the deaths of Ethan and Ben.
 While outside the wall mourning Ben, she is attacked by Abbies.
 She later dies in the hospital with a despondent Hassler looking on.

 Harold Ballinger

 Harold Ballinger (Reed Diamond) is a toymaker and Kate's husband.
 He is a co-conspirator in Kate's plans to escape the town, getting him jailed by Ethan.
-While in jail with other conspirators, Harold is shot and killed by Jason Higgins.
+In season 1, while in jail with other conspirators, Harold is shot and killed by Jason Higgins.